himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 +++

 Last week, I extended the virtual disk of the VM hosting my [jenkins](https://jenkins.io) server.
-Shortly after, I increased the max size of one of the job's docker containers, maxing out the disk.
-So, I need to extend the drive*... again*.
-If you ever do something twice, it is *best* to have it documented for the third time.
-So here we are.
+Shortly after, I increased the maximum disk size of one of the job's docker containers, maxing out the disk.
+This meant that I needed to extend the drive*... again*.
+If you ever do something twice, it is *best* to have it documented for the potential third time.
+So, here we are.

 <!--more-->

 #### Assumptions

 Before getting started, I want to point out that this method is specific to the environment I currently have for *my VMs*.
 Specifically, I am using kvm/qemu and virt-manager, with qcow2 images for the virtual disks.
 Additionally, the specific VM I was extending was installed with LVM and it's main partition was formatted with a xfs file system.
-Just note that some steps *may* differ if a different environment is being used.
+Just note that some steps *may* differ elsewhere.
 This is what worked for *me*.

 ## Clone VM